 To request inclusion of your local peace and social justice action, please email BerkSpeak@gmail.com.

-These alerts are for March 2026.
+These alerts are for April/May 2026.
 Happy Spring!

 Here’s how you can help stop Berkeley from:

 Here is a calendar of government events related to Flock, surveillance, and police weapons, in March and beyond.
-All of them are opportunities for public comment.
+All government meetings are opportunities for public comment.

-- Tuesday March 24, 6pm, City Council to vote on expanding and extending several Flock contracts, and a bunch of other surveillance programs, School Board Headquarters, 1231 Addison St. Berkeley.
-Hybrid meeting.
+- On May 7 and again on June 2, City Council will discuss and act on expanding and extending several Flock contracts, and a bunch of other surveillance programs, School Board Headquarters, 1231 Addison St. Berkeley.
+These two special meetings are in Hybrid format (both in-person and with remote participation).

-- TBD: City Council to vote on chemical weapons, dogs, and helicopters.
-(April or later)
+- TBD: City Council to vote on chemical weapons, police dogs and helicopters.

 > Back to police weapons and tools we thought we had put away for good: